ellakoa/postcard-poem/content/posts/the-curious-sea.md

   Silencing footsteps as around it patrolled
   Hearing whispers, as it probed people's souls Weaving its way through empty remains,
-  Leaving droplets of salt on the land's domain.
+  Trailing spots of salt on the land's domain.

   All were in awe as the sea stalked the land
   The birds stopped singing,